If you are suffering from alcohol addiction, this page can guide you through your options in recovery.

 - A holistic approach to dealing with alcoholism – Rehab centres all follow a holistic approach to dealing with alcoholism.
 This means that every aspect of your life is taken into consideration and it’s not just about helping you stay off the alcohol.
 It’s about improving your quality of life and looking after your wellbeing.

-- Support from your peers as well as medical professionals – Not only do rehab clinics provide you with medical assistance, but you’d surprised at just how helpful it can be to speak to people who are in the same situation as you.
-You can share experiences, support each other and make new friends that will have been through the same ordeal as you.
+- Support from your peers as well as medical professionals – Not only do rehab clinics provide you with medical assistance, but you’d be surprised at just how helpful it can be to speak to people who are in the same situation as you.
+You can share experiences, support each other, and make new friends that will have been through the same ordeal as you.

-What Should I Expect During Alcohol Rehab Treatment?
+What to Expect During Alcohol Rehab?